 All our Somerset churches are in our West region.

-The Friends of St James' Cameley
+Friends of Cameley Church

 The Friends assist The Churches Conservation Trust in caring for the church, organising events and raising funds for the building's upkeep.
 Private guided tours of the church can be arranged

 Useful local links